 Students meeting the minimum requirements for academics and attendance at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
 If a student is NOT making satisfactory progress at evaluation time, the student will be placed on warning status.
 A student who does not achieve the minimum requirements is no longer eligible for Title IV, HEA program funds, if applicable, unless the student is on warning or has prevailed upon appeal of the determination that has resulted in the status of probation.

-Students will be notified of any evaluation that impacts eligibility for financial aid, if applicable.
+Students will be notified of any evaluation results that do not meet the minimum requirements for academics or attendance.
 Satisfactory academic progress evaluation results are maintained by and available for review in the financial aid office.

 WARNING